AI Privacy in the Age of Acceleration

 How does AI track you?

-AI privacy concerns are not just about protecting data but understanding how AI systems interact with it.
-Unlike traditional data systems, new age artificial intelligence models don’t just process data—they learn from it, memorize patterns, and potentially reproduce private or protected content in unexpected contexts.
-With more sensitive data being collected, stored and processed to train generative AI models, the odds of data leakage or infringement, in a way that it violates privacy rights are greater than ever
+AI privacy issues are not merely a matter of defending data, but also of understanding how AI systems interact with it.
+While legacy data systems simply deal with data, new generation artificial intelligence frameworks do more than process data—they learn from it, remember patterns, and can even reproduce private or protected content in unforeseen situations.
+With ever more sensitive information being collected, stored, and processed to train generative AI models, the chances of data leakage or breach, in a manner that infringes privacy rights, are higher than ever.

 As Jennifer King from Stanford University puts it, “We’ve seen companies shift to ubiquitous data collection that trains AI systems, which can have major impacts across society, especially on our civil rights.”